CIT82/angelb-pri/lectures/webdev2024.md

 ## What is Front End Development?
 You are designing the face of a website
-Backend developer makes sure everything works ehind the scenes
+Backend developer makes sure everything works behind the scenes!

 ## Three Main Technologies
 The core technologies involved in front end development are: